owenbrown/python_stack/NOTES.md

 ### Jquery selector is quirky
 The JQuery selector is quirky.
 In particular, it appears able to select elements who a space in the name, if the element is simply being printed.
 But, if the element is being edited, you have to use the $(['id'="some thing"]) syntax.

+### MVC vs MTV
+(Model, View, Controller) translates to (Model, Template, View) in Django.

+One project per application.
+Many apps per project.

+### Beware - regex keywords in paths are positional
+The ordering matters, not the name in the regex

+Don't get hung up on Django having a funny regex.
+Keep moving.